freebayes/freebayes/README.md

     freebayes-parallel <(fasta_generate_regions.py ref.fa.fai 100000) 36 \
         -f ref.fa aln.bam > var.vcf

+**The fasta_generate_regions.py utility also supports explicit chromosome region specification for targeted chunking, enabling easier job recovery from failure points or focused analysis.**

+Example using the new region specification feature:

+    freebayes-parallel <(fasta_generate_regions.py ref.fa.fai 100000 --chromosomes 1,2:85284353-,3:100000-200000) 36 \
+        -f ref.fa aln.bam > var.vcf

 Note that any of the above examples can be made parallel by using the scripts/freebayes-parallel script.
 If you find freebayes to be slow, you should probably be running it in parallel using this script to run on a single host, or generating a series of scripts, one per region, and run them on a cluster.
 Be aware that the freebayes-parallel script contains calls to other programs using relative paths from the scripts subdirectory; the easiest way to ensure a successful run is to invoke the freebayes-parallel script from within the scripts subdirectory.